Special enrollment What you need to know

 - If you are a member of a federally recognized American Indian tribe or Alaskan Native, you have an open enrollment throughout the year and can change plans as often as once a month.

-Timing of Qualifying Life Events and Special Enrollment
+Timing of qualifying life events and the Special Enrollment Period

 (Not limited to child only)